 By Xander Snyder

 It was a trade.
 Trump does deals, and the missile strike gave him something to trade that the Chinese didn’t think he actually had.
-Showing a willingness to act forces the other side in a negotiation to contemplate larger concessions.
+Showing a willingness to act forces the other side in a negotiation to consider larger concessions.

 Erik and I discuss the Trump’s decision making rationale, as well as other details of this missile strike on our recent ReConsider podcast episode.
 We promise to leave you with at a handful of ReConsider points that will challenge your current perspectives.